madskjeldgaard/sc-plugins-build-scripts/README.md

 cd sc-plugins-build-scripts
 ```

-Then run one of the build scripts like so:
+Then run one of the build scripts like so to build and install a plugin package:

 ```bash
 ./guttersynth-sc x86_64